 My favorite hobby is golf.
-I get inspiration from it in a few ways: conversations with fellow golfers, situations I find myself in, things that challenge me.
+I get inspiration from it in a few ways: conversations with fellow golfers, situations I find myself in, and things that challenge me.

-100. Family and Friends
+102. Family and Friends

-They want you to succeed, and they’ll be happy to get your brain working again.
-They can help you see something from a different point of view, and that can lead to better content.
+They want you to succeed, and they’ll be happy to help.
+They can encourage you to see something from a different point of view, and that can lead to better content.

-101. Walk Outdoors
+103. Walk Outdoors

 Writer’s block can put you in a bad mood.
 A bad mood won’t work for creating great content.
 Get outside and go for a walk.

-Frequently Asked Questions About Content Ideas
+Frequently Asked Questions

-How often you spend time generating content ideas depends on how often you post, how vast your industry is, and more.
+How often you spend time generating content ideas depends on how often you post, how vast your industry is, and other factors.